Vardandatasciences/vardaan_resources/README.md

 hi this is likitha branch

+this is second time